herzeleid02/debian-declarative-old/README.md

 Bootstrapping process is done via extracting OCI containers onto host filesystems, instead of regular bootstrap.

+One of the principles for this project is to also eliminate any "jank" in it's core functionality.

 ## Structuring
 `build.sh` is the one you edit -- try to invoke other scrips if possible